 Please always note the scale on the left side of the chart.
 If you move the mouse over the peaks, you will see the exact number of records that have a certain Thalox Engagement Score (TES).

 Let’s go to the first example.
-Here we see quite clearly that we have a more or less equal distribution of the number of contacts that have a TES greater than 10%.
-However, we have a very large potential in the range below 10%.
-Here there are about 23,000 contacts that have a low TES.
+Here we see quite clearly that we have a more or less equal distribution of the number of contacts that have a TES greater than 15%.
+However, we have a very large potential in the range below 15%.
+Here there are contacts that have a low TES.
 These need to be reactivated in a special campaign.

 What could be done with these contacts from a marketing perspective?